anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/transfers_to_ethereum.md

 ## Moving value to Ethereum

-To redeem wrapped Ethereum assets, a user should make a transaction to burn their wrapped tokens, which the `#EthBridge` validity predicate will accept.
+To redeem wrapped Ethereum assets, a user should make a transaction to escrow their wrapped tokens in `#EthBridgePool`, which the appropriate validity predicate will accept.
 For sending NAM over the bridge, a user should escrow their NAM in `#EthBridge`.
 In both cases, it's important that the user also adds a `PendingTransfer` to the [Bridge Pool](#bridge-pool-validity-predicate).
+When a transfer to Ethereum event is received and acted upon in Namada, wrapped Ethereum assets (other than wNAM) must be burned from `#EthBridgePool`.

 ## Batching